- Can a Window Air Conditioner Be Recharged?

 Most units today will use R410a but be sure to read the service tag on the unit to be sure.

-R410a can be bought at air conditioning supply stores or even online on eBay.
+R410a can be bought at air conditioning supply stores or even online.

 Hook up your gauges to the service port and the refrigerant tank.